Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template

 \section{Structure and Strain Characterization}

 To gain further insight into the nanoscale film and interface structure, we performed cross-sectional scanning transmission electron microscopy (STEM) imaging.
-A thin lamella was prepared by focused ion beam and imaged in a Spectra 300 microscope.
-Figure~\ref{fig:tem_crosssection} shows two high angle annular dark field (HAADF) images of a \SI{22.9}{\nano\metre} thick MnGe film atop a \SI{2}{\QL} CrSi tempate and \SI{8}{\nano\metre} Si capping layer.
+A thin cross-sectional lamella was prepared by focused ion beam using a Thermo Fisher Scientific Helios 5 UX DualBeam FIB-SEM and imaged in a double-aberration corrected Thermo Fisher Scientific Spectra 300 microscope operated at \SI{200}{\kilo\volt}.
+Figure~\ref{fig:tem_crosssection} shows two high-angle annular dark-field (HAADF) images of a \SIdash{22.9}{\nano\metre}-thick MnGe film atop a \SIdash{2}{\QL} CrSi template with an \SIdash{8}{\nano\metre} Si capping layer.
 The electron beam is parallel to Si$[11\bar{2}]$.
-The well-known \emph{staircase} pattern observed in Fig.~\ref{fig:tem_crosssection}(a) shows two domains with opposite stacking directions corresponding to opposite crystal chiralities.
-The symmetric selected area diffraction pattern (SADP) in Fig.~\ref{fig:tem_crosssection}(b) obtained by fast Fourier transform (FFT) over the entire film thickness is composed of two asymmetric diffraction patterns from each chiral domain.
-A wider view of the whole film is presented in Fig~\ref{fig:tem_crosssection}(c).
-The false color overlay is an elemental mapping of Mn, Ge, Cr and Si using energy-dispersive X-ray spectroscopy (EDS).
+The well-known \emph{staircase} pattern observed in Fig.~\hyperref[fig:tem_crosssection]{5(a)} shows two domains with opposite stacking directions corresponding to opposite crystal chiralities.
+The symmetric selected area diffraction pattern (SADP) in Fig.~\hyperref[fig:tem_crosssection]{5(b)} obtained by fast Fourier transform (FFT) over the entire film thickness is composed of two asymmetric diffraction patterns, one from each chiral domain.
+A wider view of the whole film is presented in Fig.~\hyperref[fig:tem_crosssection]{5(c)}.
+The false color overlay is an elemental mapping of Mn, Ge, Cr and Si using energy-dispersive x-ray spectroscopy (EDS).
 The interfaces above and below the MnGe layer are sharp, and there is a distinct layer containing Cr at the film-substrate interface.

 To further characterize the film structure, we performed a detailed investigation of reciprocal space using TEM and XRD.
-Samples for plan-view TEM were prepared by low-angle mechanical polishing and attached to TEM grids with silver epoxy as described in Ref.~\onlinecite{Robertson_2006}.
-Diffraction and imaging was done using the FEI Tecnai G2 F20 microscope.
-A sample SADP of the [111] zone-axis of a \SI{29.4}{\nano\metre} MnGe film is shown in Fig.~\ref{fig:tem_planview}(a).
-The fine structure of each spot is due to double-diffraction from the film and substrate~\cite{Karhu_2010}.
+Samples for plan-view TEM were prepared by low-angle mechanical polishing and attached to TEM grids with silver epoxy as described in Ref.~\cite{Robertson_2006}.
+Diffraction and imaging were done using the FEI Tecnai G2 F20 microscope.
+A sample SADP of the [111] zone axis of a \SIdash{29.4}{\nano\metre} MnGe film is shown in Fig.~\hyperref[fig:tem_planview]{6(a)}.
+The fine structure of each spot is due to double diffraction from the film and substrate~\cite{Karhu_2010}.
 We extracted the in-plane lattice spacings using the \textsc{fiji} software~\cite{Fiji}.
-The corresponding bright-field image in Fig.~\ref{fig:tem_planview}(c) appears uniform except for scratches due to the polishing, and free of impurity precipitates; similar to the AFM in Fig~\ref{fig:rheed_afm}.
+The corresponding bright-field image in Fig.~\hyperref[fig:tem_planview]{6(c)} appears uniform except for scratches due to the polishing, and free of impurity precipitates, similar to the AFM in Fig.~\ref{fig:rheed_afm}.